Aakash Repeater Courses

 The answer is the option (d) Sex-linked recessive

 Explanation: Here, the X-chromosome has the flawed gene, but the carriers of the disease are females and it is manifested in males.
-Thus, it is referred to as sex-linked recessive disease.
+Thus, it is referred to as a sex-linked recessive disease.
 One example of such a disease is Haemophilia which is known as X-linked recessive disease.

 Question:5